denisecase/datafun-04-jupyter/README.md

 #### 1. Environment Setup

-Create and activate a Python virtual environment for the project.
+1. Create and activate a project virtual environment.
-Install all required packages into your local project virtual environment.
+1. Install all required packages into your local project virtual environment.
-After installing the required dependencies, redirect the output of the pip freeze command to a requirements.txt file.
+1. After installing the required dependencies, generate a requirements.txt file.
-Document the process and commands you used in your README.md.
+1. Document the process and commands you used in your README.md.
+1. Add a .gitignore file to your project with useful entries.

 Windows example: